XL2248/HGNN/README.md

 ```
 + For DailyDialog

-You need to modify the code to remove the speaker, the image part to train on dailydialog.
+You need to modify the code to remove the speaker, the image part to train on Dailydialog.
 ```
-generate_data_matrix_A_4dailydialog.py
+python generate_data_matrix_A_4dailydialog.py
 ```
 # Training
 1、parameter setting: